kkumar-fk/ELB/README.md

-Create appropriate directories here, and push your changes relating to ELB.
+Create appropriate directories here, and push changes relating to ELB.